Netcentric/eslint-config/README.md

 ## IDE integration

-Most IDEs should have an [integration for Eslint](https://eslint.org/docs/latest/use/integrations).
+Most IDEs should have an [integration for ESLint](https://eslint.org/docs/latest/use/integrations).

 ## Build system integration

-If you are using https://github.com/Netcentric/fe-build, eslint is integrated by default.
+If you are using https://github.com/Netcentric/fe-build, ESLint is integrated by default.

 For custom lint task, update `package.json`